rainmanh/jumpscale_core8/docs/AYS/ays_walkthrough.md

     actions:
         - action: install
 ```
+In the above sample a new instance kvm is created.
+The client parameter references the instance of the service which is specified in <i>schema.hrd</i>.
+The actions field specifies the actions or functions to be executed by this instance.
 ## Running the services
-To create the services and schedule the actions run the command `ays blueprint`.<br>
+To create the services and schedule the actions run the command `ays blueprint`.
+All files in the <b>blueprints</b> directory will be used for the creation of the instances.<br>

-The command `ays run` execute the functions specified in the blueprints files.<br>
+The command `ays run` execute the functions specified in the blueprints files.
+It searches for all scheduled, error or changed actions and start a run to execute these actions.<br>

-Use `ays destroy` to reload the blueprints files.
+`ays blueprint` deletes all services instances as well as all scheduled actions in the repo.

+To reload the blueprint files, first use `ays destroy` followed by `ays blueprint`.
+To provide a backup of the created instances you can use `ays commit` which commit the changes to the repo.